 - body location (legs vs. bikini line),

-What helps is to ask yourself a few kinder questions:
+What helps is to ask yourself some gentler questions:

-- Which areas' hair growth truly bothers me?
+- Which areas does hair growth truly bother me?

 - Do I want to be smooth there only for special occasions, or also in daily life?